 Who We Are

 As an instructor, course director, and program coordinator at various programs across the U.S., Shannon has 15 years of experience in Outdoor Education and Therapeutic Wilderness programs working both in the field and behind the scenes.
 As a graduate of The Institute of Sustainable Nutrition, Shannon experientially incorporates nutrition, foraging, movement, stress management, and holistic wellness concepts into her work, seeing these as vital tools for supporting youth in reaching their full potential.
+Shannon is currently pursuing a Masters in Nutrition at the University of Bridgeport.

 When Shannon is left with time to spare, she can be found feeding her insatiable curiosity listening to podcasts, cooking, growing veggies, foraging, building with salvaged wood, exploring the wilderness, backpacking, exploring mysterious places, lounging in a hammock with a good book, and spending quality time with friends and family.